btemplep/authzee/docs/specification.md

 ## Errors

-Errors are included for all validations, evaluations, and operation calls.
+Errors are included for all validations and operation calls.

 In general errors take the same basic shape, although this can be built upon to include extra context if needed.